Japanese Emperor Akihito to abdicate after three decades on throne

 Japanese traditionally refer to the date by the era name, or “gengo”, a system originally imported from China, on documents, calendars and coins but many people also use the Western calendar.

-Reporting by Linda Sieg; Editing by Robert Birsel and Paul Tait
+Reporting by Linda Sieg; Editing by Robert Birsel, Paul Tait and Darren Schuettler